unjs/unenv/README.md

 module.exports = () => 'Hello world'
 ```

-By aliasing `os` to `unenv/runtime/mock/proxy-cjs`, code will be compatible in other platforms.
+By aliasing `os` to `unenv/runtime/mock/proxy-cjs`, code will be compatible with other platforms.

-## Other polyfilles
+## Other polyfills

 Please check [./src/runtime](./src/runtime) to discover other polyfills.